kalxas/rasdaman/doc/main/02_inst-guide.rst

   container) -- required for running the petascope and SECORE Java web applications
-* *python-dateutil python-lxml python-pip python-gdal python-glob2 python-magic netcdf4-python* (required by TODO`wcst_import
+* *python-dateutil python-lxml python-pip python-gdal python-glob2 python-magic netcdf4-python* (required by :ref:`wcst_import
-  <http://rasdaman.org/wiki/WCSTImportGuide>`_, a tool for importing
+  <data-import>`, a tool for importing geo-referenced data into rasdaman /
-  geo-referenced data into rasdaman/petascope)
+  petascope)

 Installation commands for the packages is depending on the platform